-Emma Fristchel and Maryam Dewitt are students in Festival Programming I (Fall 2016)
+Emma Fristchel and Maryam Dewitt are students in "Festival Programming I" (fall 2016)

-and II (Spring 2017) who attended Sundance Festival over winter break Students learn
+and "Festival Programming II" (spring 2017) who attended Sundance Festival over winter

-a Student Documentary Festival to coincide with the 2017 Storytellers' Institute Festosium, June 9–11.
+and have launched a Student Documentary Festival to coincide with the 2017 Storytellers' Institute Festosium, June 9–11.
 They report:

-Each year close to 50,000 filmmakers, producers, media creators, and film enthusiasts flock to the quaint ski town of Park City, UT for what is undoubtably the hub of all that is new in Independent Cinema, documentary, virtual reality and media work.
-For two weeks (plus many months of set-up and break-down) the streets, restaurants and shops of Park City are transformed into experiential lounges and venues offering a dazzling, and at times overwhelming, array of activities, events, and immersive once-in-a-lifetime moments.
-This year, MDOCS was fortunate enough to join in the scene and bring along two students from the inaugural Festival Programming course (parts I & II) to join in the flurry (pun intended) of excitement and gain some insight on how to program and run an A-list multimedia festival.
+Each year close to 50,000 filmmakers, producers, media creators and film enthusiasts flock to the quaint ski town of Park City, Utah, for what is undoubtably the hub of all that is new in independent cinema, documentary, virtual reality and media work.
+For two weeks (plus many months of setup and break-down) the streets, restaurants and shops of Park City are transformed into experiential lounges and venues offering a dazzling and at times overwhelming array of activities, events and immersive once-in-a-lifetime moments.
+This year, MDOCS was fortunate to join in the scene and bring along two students from the inaugural "Festival Programming" course (parts I and II) to join in the flurry (pun intended) of excitement and gain some insight on how to program and run an A-list multimedia festival.

-For first-time attendees the vast number of panels, screenings, performances, networking gatherings, and immersive lounges can be a bit overwhelming, but the team was fortunate enough to have along Salt Lake City native and instructor of the Festival Programming course Tom Yoshikami who first attended the festival as a volunteer 20 years ago and has since returned many times with group of students.
-From the moment you step off the plane into the scenic beauty of the Wasatch Mountain Range, you are quickly swept up into the rush of waitlisting films and seeing and experiencing as much as you can pack in during your visit.
+For first-time attendees, the vast number of panels, screenings, performances, networking gatherings and immersive lounges can be a bit overwhelming, but the team was fortunate to have along Salt Lake City native and instructor of the "Festival Programming" course Tom Yoshikami, who first attended the festival as a volunteer 20 years ago and has since returned many times with group of students.
+From the moment you step off the plane into the scenic beauty of the Wasatch mountain range, you are quickly swept up into the rush of waitlisting films and seeing and experiencing as much as you can pack in during your visit.